 The Volkswagen Bank GmbH Group uses rating systems to assess the credit quality of corporate customers.
-These assessments take into account both quantitative factors (mainly data from annual financial statements) and qualitative factors (such as the prospects for future business growth, quality of management, market and industry environment, and the customer's payments record).
+These evaluations take into account both quantitative factors (mainly data from annual financial statements) and qualitative factors (such as the prospects for future business growth, quality of management, market and industry environment, and the customer's payments record).
 When the credit assessment has been completed, the customer is assigned to a rating class, which is linked to a probability of default.
-However, the credit analyst may override the rating class calculated on the basis of his or her own expert opinion.